shailesh1729/tisp/book/convex_sets/hyperplane.md

 *  A halfspace is the solution set of one (nontrivial) linear inequality.
-*  A halfspace  is convex but not affine.
 *  The halfspace can be written alternatively as

 $$